CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Experimental Results

 \section{Experimental Results}

 We present the computational experiments for evaluating \cosmetic using three real world clinical case studies that are driven by two distinct clinical datasets.
 All experiments were conducted on a virtual machine (VM) running Ubuntu~24.04, provisioned with 16 vCPUs and 100~GB of RAM.
 The implementation was carried out in Python~3.11, with model inference performed using PyTorch~2.7.1.
 Zero-knowledge proofs were generated using the \texttt{ezkl} library, which underlies the zkSNARK construction within the \cosmetic framework.
 All experiments were evaluated under multiple fixed-point precision configurations, controlled by the scale parameter.
 We consider scales of 8, 10, 12, and 14, which directly determine the arithmetic precision inside the zero-knowledge circuits.
 This range allows us to evaluate the impact of increasing cryptographic precision on performance, numerical stability, and cryptographic overhead.
+Our source code and documentation can be accessed at \url{https://disys-lab.github.io/cosmetic/}.